 Manage high availability in Kubernetes

-This page shows you how to enable and test high availability (HA) on your Kubernetes-based AlloyDB Omni database cluster.
-Performing the tasks documented here requires basic knowledge about applying Kubernetes manifest files and using the kubectl command-line tool.
+This document shows you how to enable and test high availability (HA) on your Kubernetes-based AlloyDB Omni database cluster.
+This document assumes basic knowledge about applying Kubernetes manifest files and using the kubectl command-line tool.

 Overview

-You can enable HA in your database cluster by directing the AlloyDB Omni Kubernetes Operator to create standby replicas of your primary database instance.
-The AlloyDB Omni Operator configures your database cluster to continuously update the data on this replica, matching all changes to data on your primary instance.
+You enable HA in your database cluster by configuring the AlloyDB Omni Kubernetes operator to create standby replicas of your primary database instance.
+The AlloyDB Omni operator configures your database cluster to continuously update the data on this replica, and it matches all data changes on your primary instance.

 Enable HA